aims of crop improvement

 Disadvantages of Introduction in crop production

-(i) crop improvement can result in the Possibility of introducing new crop diseases.
+(i) Crop improvement can result in the possibility of introducing new crop diseases.

-(iv) The introduced crop may not be able to adapt to soil conditions of the new environment.
+(iv) The introduced crop may not be able to adapt to the soil conditions of the new environment.

 Selection in crop improvement: